BirdLife’s Marine Programme was established to tackle threats to seabirds

 Influencing international and regional conservation policies is vital, and BirdLife works with the world’s Regional Fisheries Management Organisations to reduce bycatch.
 Also vital is working on practical solutions with fishers and others to find and implement the right measures to prevent unnecessary seabird deaths.

-We are changing the way the world’s fisheries operate, to reduce seabird mortality.
-We have formed the Albatross Task Force, the world's first international team of seabird bycatch mitigation instructors working at-sea on commercial fishing vessels, and we are leading at-sea testing of innovative new measures to prevent seabird bycatch.
+We have formed the ground-breaking Albatross Task Force, the world's first international team of seabird bycatch mitigation instructors working at-sea on commercial fishing vessels.
+We recently exported this successful model for seabird conservation to Europe, where we have established our Seabird Task Force and where we are also leading global research and at-sea testing of new measures to prevent bycatch.

 Identifying and protecting important sites for seabirds

 We put seabirds on the map.
 Working with international scientists and experts BirdLife hosts the Tracking Ocean Wanderers Database, the largest collection of seabird tracking data in existence.
 With 40 BirdLife Partners from all over the world, we have produced the first global atlas of important sites for seabirds and other marine biodiversity, describing over 3000 sites in coastal waters and on the high seas.
 We continue to press for these special places to be properly protected.

 Read more about BirdLife’s efforts to save seabirds here.